 T +1 202 626 3704

-Ms. Mims has also been supportive of the Firm's commitment to pro bono service; she has helped criminally convicted clients appeal unfair sentences and recently defended an indigent client in a white collar trial for campaign finance violations.
+Kathryn has also been supportive of the Firm's commitment to pro bono service; she has helped criminally convicted clients appeal unfair sentences and recently defended an indigent client in a white collar trial for campaign finance violations.
 She also represented the faculty of Sweet Briar College in a lawsuit against the school's board of directors when the school threatened to permanently close, and achieved a settlement requiring the school to remain in operation.

-Ms. Mims began her White & Case career in the Firm's New York office as an associate in the Firm’s Global Disputes Practice Group.
+Ms. Mims began her White & Case career in the Firm's New York office.

-Prior to joining the Firm, Ms. Mims was a Fellow with the Office of the Federal Public Defender in the Eastern District of Virginia, where she defended indigent clients in criminal matters ranging from drug offenses to international terrorism and piracy.
+Prior to joining the Firm, Ms. Mims was a Fellow with the Office of the Federal Public Defender in the Eastern District of Virginia, where she defended indigent clients in criminal matters ranging from drug offenses to international terrorism, piracy and campaign finance violations.

 During law school, Ms. Mims served on the Virginia Law and Business Review and was a Presiding Justice of the Moot Court Board.